Sign Up For Historic Madison News

 The African Methodist Episcopal (A.M.E.)
 Church served as a community-gathering place and church for seventy years, and no doubt an informational source for those involved in the Underground Railroad.
 Research has revealed that members associated with the Fifth Street church were noted as active and perhaps even radical in their involvement in the Underground Railroad.
 Residents of Georgetown included William Anderson, Elijah Anderson, Griffin Booth, Joseph ONeal and David Lott.

-The property is open by appointment at this time.
+The property is closed for tours at this time.
 The property is one of 15 historic properties owned and operated by Historic Madison, Inc. a non-profit organization dedicated to education, promotion, and assistance in preservation and restoration of historic resources which protect our heritage and enhance the quality of life in Madison, Indiana.
-For additional information contact: Historic Madison, Inc. 500 West Street, Madison, Indiana 812-265-2967. email@example.com
+For additional information contact: Historic Madison, Inc. 500 West Street, Madison, Indiana 812-265-2967. firstname.lastname@example.org